PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/mbl_cli.md

-# Mbed Linux OS CLI
+# MBL CLI

 <span class="notes">**Note**: If you have MBL CLI 1.x installed, please [uninstall it, and install 2.0 instead](../develop-apps/setting-up.html#setting-up-mbl-cli).</span>

-The Mbed Linux OS CLI (MBL CLI) is a command-line interface for application developers.
-It interacts with the MBL device to perform routine development actions:
+The Mbed Linux OS command-line interface (MBL CLI) interacts with the MBL device to perform actions that application developers routinely need:

 * List all available MBL devices on the network.
 * Select a default MBL device for all MBL CLI commands.